MooersLab/emacs30venturatreesitterconfig/README.md

 With the directory name selected in the Dired buffer, enter ~C-x x m~ to add the directory as a bookmark.
 Remember to save the *bookmarks list* buffer.
 I add bookmarks to my writing projects on Overleaf, the project folder in my local drive, and a PROJ headline in my journalArticles.org file where I store my logbook for tracking my Pomodoros on a project.
-Thanks to Bookmarks+ and its developer, Drew Adams, I can pop into any of those three locations in a flash with the click of a mouse.
+Thanks to Bookmarks+ and its developer, Drew Adams, I can quickly access any of those three locations with the click of a mouse.

+## Funding

+Funding